Google Nest Hub review: The least-expensive smart display is one of the best

-- A final thought: another screen in your home
+It’s another screen to distract you in your home

 Google Nest Hub combines the Google Assistant with a 7-inch screen, allowing a graphic display of your schedule, weather, and commute traffic all at the command of your voice.